michaelmayer-hpe/Labs/Docker/README.md

 If you are familiar with linux, you can skip this section.
 If not please read to understand some commands.

-In the next parts of the lab, there will be commands like the following example.
+In the next parts of the lab, there will be commands like the following example:

 `#` **`cat > fileToCreate << EOF`**
 ```none